Electronic Gaming Monthly: The Review Crew

 EGMs current review scale is based on a letter grade system in which each game receives a grade based on its perceived quality.
 Games are reviewed by one member (originally a team of four until the year 2000, then a team of three, and finally knocked down to one in 2008), except for "the big games", which were reviewed by one of a pool of editors known as "The Review Crew."
 They each assign a grade to the game and write a few paragraphs about their opinion of the game.
 The magazine makes a strong stance that a grade of C is average.
 Towards the top of the scale, awards are given to games that average a B− or higher from the three individual grade: "Silver" awards for games averaging a grade of B− to B+; "Gold" awards for games averaging a grade of A− or A; and "Platinum" awards for games with three A+ grades.
 The current letter grade system replaced a long-standing 0–10 scale in the April 2008 issue.
 In that system, Silver went to a game with an average rating from 8 to 9, Gold to a game reviewed at 9 to 10 and Platinum to a game that received nothing but 10 ratings.
 Until 1998, as a matter of editorial policy, the reviewers rarely gave scores of 10 and never gave a Platinum Award.
-That policy changed when the reviewers gave Metal Gear Solid four 10 ratings in 1998, with an editorial announcing the shift.
+That policy changed when the reviewers gave Metal Gear Solid four 10 ratings in 1998, with an editorial published half a year before announcing the shift.